Early Years Foundation Stage at Hodge Clough Primary School.

 In the summer term of their reception year in school - teachers complete an assessment known as the EYFS Profile.
 This is based on what they, and other staff, have observed over a period of time.
 All of the information collected is used to judge how they are doing in the 7 areas of learning.
 This information also prepares Year 1 teachers adequately for receiving your child into their class.
 They will know what your child enjoys doing and does well, as well as helping them decide if your child requires additional support and what this support should be.

 Our nursery offers both full and part time sessions.
 All 3 year olds are entitled to 15 hours free provision.
+If you would like to put your child's name down on our waiting list please telephone school on 0161 770 5790.

 Some parents are eligible to access thirty free hours.